 By putting the membrane on the outside of the shoe Columbia prevent any part of the shoe getting wet – I’ve tested this out and it works brilliant.
 If you step in a puddle or through a steam the water flows off the shoe and doesn’t enter.
 They’re like walking shoe versions of welly boots.
 However, they still have all the inherent benefits of a mesh shoe – they’re soft, very comfortable, light and highly breathable.
 Obviously, they’re walking shoes not waders; if it rains or you step in something too deep will come in the top but compared to other trail shoes they have a really great balance of waterproofness and breathability.

 As far as I can see they’ve kept the same Omni-Grip traction soles as the previous Ventrailia had.
 I think this is an awesome decision as I’m a firm believer that if something’s not broke – don’t fix it!
+Where as something like a skate shoe has small grooves on the sole, these have deep grooves which grip incredibly well.
 As I’ve previously written, I wore these shoes through mountains in Snowdonia, the Lakes, Peaks and the Slovakian High Tatras as well as around the beautiful Cornish coastal path.
 They’ve never done me wrong even when scrambling on exposed ground.
 I’ve worn them over mud, rain and uneven ground and I’ve never had a slip or slide.
 The tread is hard wearing and is still going strong.

 As you might be able to tell – I’m a big fan of the original Ventrailia walking shoes and the improvements that Columbia have made on the Ventrailia II are all purposeful and have improved an already brilliant shoe.
 The Columbia Ventrailia II men’s trail shoe is available in a range of colours at Cotswold Outdoor.